(Editor’s Note: This conversation took place when Aldo was a youthful 97 years old in February of 2020.)

-Aldo Diotallevi is one of the Soo’s real treasures.
-Now 100 years young, born 4 August 1923, (this conversation took place when Aldo was a youth at 97) he has a remarkable history that includes playing the tenor saxophone on the same stage as Louis Armstrong and Duke Ellington, among others, at the Sault Memorial Gardens.
+Aldo Diotallevi (4 August 1923 – 9 October 2025) will always be one of the Soo’s real treasures.
+Aldo had a remarkable history that included playing the tenor saxophone on the same stage as Louis Armstrong and Duke Ellington, among others, at the Sault Memorial Gardens.
 In this interview, we hear Aldo’s memories of the big band era, recalling the names and players that made the music in Sault Ste.
-Marie, as he touches on the radio days of CJIC and the dance hall days of the Marconi and The Princess.
+Marie, as he touches on the radio days of CJIC and the dance hall days of the Marconi Club and The Princess.

 Also, check out this story from SooToday (January of 2016)…